tom-seddon/beeblink/docs/fs.md

 ### `LIB (<dir>)`

-Change library drive and directory.
+Change library drive and directory on the current volume.

 ### `LIST <fsp>` (*B/B+*)